Open Accessibility Menu

 • If you have a specific concern with your breast, you should inform the technologist.

-• If you wear an on-body device (insulin pump, insulin regulators, Neulasta, other chemo/insulin devices, etc), you must inform your x-ray technologist.
+• If you wear an on-body device (insulin pump, insulin regulators, Neulasta, other chemo/insulin devices, etc.), you must inform the ultrasound technologist.
 Some of these devices cannot be in the room during the exam.

 • No risks are associated with a breast ultrasound.
 Unlike X-rays, radiation is not involved with this test.